Azure/azure-docs-sdk-java/docs-ref-services/hdinsight.md

 ms.date: 11/21/2018
 ---

-# HDInsight Java Management SDK (Preview)
+# HDInsight SDK for Java

 ## Overview

-The HDInsight Java SDK provides classes and methods that allow you to manage your HDInsight clusters.
+The HDInsight SDK for Java provides classes and methods that allow you to manage your HDInsight clusters.
 It includes operations to create, delete, update, list, resize, execute script actions, monitor, get properties of HDInsight clusters, and more.

 ## Prerequisites